buvis/docs/src/catalogue/searx.md

 ## Description

-Searx is a privacy-respecting, hackable metasearch engine
+Searx is a privacy-respecting, hackable metasearch engine.

 ## k8 at home search